frconor-ebook/meditations/_posts/2025-02-10-humility-relying-on-god.md

 ---
 layout: homily
-title: "Humility-Relying-on-God"
+title: "Humility: Relying on God"
 ---

 By Fr.
 Conor Donnelly

 *(Proofread)*

-In the name of the Father, and of the Son, and of the Holy Spirit, Amen.
+*In the name of the Father, and of the Son, and of the Holy Spirit, Amen.*

-My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
+*My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
 I adore you with profound reverence.
-I ask your pardon for my sins, and grace to make this time of prayer fruitful.
+I ask your pardon for my sins, and grace to make this time of prayer fruitful.*

-My Immaculate Mother, St. Joseph, my Father and Lord, my Guardian Angel intercede for me.
+*My Immaculate Mother, St. Joseph, my Father and Lord, my Guardian Angel intercede for me.*

 **The whole world spoke the same language, with the same vocabulary.**